aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-document/insert-and-append-documents/_index.md

 Sometimes it is required to combine numerous documents into one.
 You can do this manually or you can use Aspose.Words insert or append feature.

-The insert operation allows you to insert the content of previously created documents into a new or existing one.
+The insert operation enables you to insert the content of previously created documents into a new or existing one.

 In turn, the append feature allows you to add a document only at the end of another document.